-Unsuccessful applicants become part of the UEFA 'Fans First' programme, meaning they are the first to know about any future opportunities to purchase tickets.
+Unsuccessful applicants become part of the UEFA 'Fans First' programme, meaning they would be the first to know about any future opportunities to purchase tickets.

 Tickets were then made available via the participating national associations (PNAs) in an application window that ran from 4–18 December 2019.
 To be eligible to apply for tickets during this phase, fans had to meet the specific criteria defined by the national associations.

 What if I want to volunteer?